dougeby/IntuneDocs/intune/custom-settings-ios.md

 # Use custom settings for iOS devices in Microsoft Intune

 Using Microsoft Intune, you can add or create custom settings for your iOS devices using "custom profiles".
 Custom profiles are a feature in Intune.
-They are designed to add device settings and features that aren't built in to Intune.
+They' re designed to add device settings and features that aren't built in to Intune.

 When using iOS devices, there are two ways to get custom settings into Intune:

 - [Apple Configurator](https://itunes.apple.com/app/apple-configurator-2/id1037126344?mt=12)
 - [Apple Profile Manager](https://support.apple.com/profile-manager)

 You can use these tools to export settings to a configuration profile.
 In Intune, you import this file, and then assign the profile to your iOS users and devices.
-Once assigned, the settings are distributed, and also create a baseline or standard for iOS in your organization.
+Once assigned, the settings are distributed.
+They also create a baseline or standard for iOS in your organization.

 This article provides some guidance on using Apple Configurator and Apple Profile Manager, and describes the properties you can configure.